ml-cube/LibreClinica/docs/manuals/monitor-manual.md

 # Logging in

-To start LibreClinica, type in the address you've been given, e. g. [https://libreclinica.org/lc-demo/](https://libreclinica.org/lc-deb10/pages/login/login).
+To start I3LUNG, type in the address you've been given, e. g. [https://I3LUNG.org/lc-demo/](https://I3LUNG.org/lc-deb10/pages/login/login).
 You will automatically be routed to the login-screen.
 You can log in with the user name and password that have been sent to you by mail.
 Click on button Login.
 ![login screen](monitor-manual_images/login_screen.png "login screen")

 # Changing your password on first time log-in

-Because this is the first time you log in to LibreClinica, you will be asked to change your password.
+Because this is the first time you log in to I3LUNG, you will be asked to change your password.
 In the form that opens, "Reset password", you are asked to once more type in the password you've been given, Old Password.
 In the next input you type your new password, directly followed by the same password, New Password and Confirm New Password.
 ![reset password](monitor-manual_images/reset_password.png "reset password")

 After that you must choose a question plus the answer to that question.
 These will be used in case you have lost your password and have to request a new one.
 For example: Password Challenge Question you  choose Favorite Color, with Password Challenge Answer blue.

 # Logging out

-When you're finished with your LibreClinica-activities you must log out.
+When you're finished with your I3LUNG-activities you must log out.
 This prevents unauthorized persons to view or change the data.
 You log out by clicking Log Out in the upper right corner of the screen.

 ![log out](monitor-manual_images/logout.png "log out")